 Director of Learning and Evaluation

 As Director of Learning and Evaluation, Sadaf Shallwani leads Firelight's learning, evaluation, and research strategy and activities.
 Sadaf works closely with program staff, consultants, and partners to develop monitoring, evaluation, and research frameworks, processes, and tools; support partners in their monitoring and evaluation activities; and analyze and interpret data to inform practice and strategy.
 Sadaf also guides learning and reflection processes at Firelight and among partners.

 Sadaf has many years of research and evaluation experience, including extensive work with different agencies of the Aga Khan Development Network in East Africa, South Asia, and Central Asia.
 She has also led a number of child development programs and research projects in Canada.
 Sadaf completed her PhD in Developmental Psychology and Education (focusing on early childhood development) from the University of Toronto / Ontario Institute for Studies in Education.
 Her dissertation research examined how school and classroom environments affect children's adjustment and learning at early primary levels in Pakistan.
 Sadaf also holds a Masters degree in Social Work, with a focus on community practice and research, and a Bachelor's degree in Psychology, with a focus on child development.

-As Finance and Administration Manager, Jane is responsible for managing all aspects of Firelight’s accounting, and oversees internal and external financial reporting.
+As Director of Finance, Jane is responsible for managing all aspects of Firelight’s accounting, and oversees internal and external financial reporting.
 She manages all operational systems, processes and policies for the organization.

 Jane joined the Firelight team in August 2011 with over 15 years of experience in the nonprofit sector.
 Jane previously served as Director of Development at Georgiana Bruce Kirby Preparatory School and as Accounting Director at KUSP Central Coast Public Radio in Santa Cruz.